winccoa-tools-pack/npm-winccoa-core/docs/CI-INTEGRATION.md

 ## Integration test toggle

 Integration tests in `test/integration` require a WinCC OA runtime.
-To allow developers to run the test suite locally without WinCC OA installed, the integration tests will be skipped unless the environment variable `WINCCOA_INTEGRATION` is set to `1`.
+To allow developers to run the test suite locally without WinCC OA installed, the integration tests will run when WinCC OA is available in the environment.

-- CI/Container runs: set `WINCCOA_INTEGRATION=1` in the job environment to make integration tests strict.
+- CI/Container runs: Integration tests run automatically when WinCC OA is installed in the Docker container.
-- Local runs: omit `WINCCOA_INTEGRATION` to skip integration tests when WinCC OA is not available.
+- Local runs: Integration tests run automatically when WinCC OA is installed locally.

 ## Help / Safe Triggering